Located in: Italy

 In other words, living on the campus will ensure you the cosiness of home and experience, just like in a five-star hotel.

 To describe life in Milan is inevitably a futile task that would only rob the city of its many riches.
-Nonetheless, Milan could afford a robbery since it is the wealthiest city in Italy and one of the richest ones in Europe.
+Nonetheless, Milan could afford a robbery since it is the wealthiest city in Italy and one of the richest in Europe.
 After all, it was once the capital of the Western Roman Empire, and through its millennial history, it was a jewel on the maps of many empires.

-The city is full of grandiose landmarks and a week wouldn’t be enough to visit them all properly.
+The city is full of grandiose landmarks and a week wouldn’t be enough to visit them properly.
 For example, Milan’s Cathedral is the largest Gothic cathedral in the world.
 In addition, the city is full of majestic palaces, such as Sforza Castle, the Royal Palace of Milan, and the Royal Villa of Milan.

 In a cultural sense, Milan is a spectacular location beyond doubt.
 The signature opera house La Scala and the art gallery Pinacoteca di Brera are experiences that could nourish any taste.
 However, the city holds many more galleries, operas, theatres, and museums.